-Ontario Ministry of Natural Resources regulations prohibit the moving of animals more than one kilometer.
-If the operator tells you the animal is to be moved further, he or she does not understand the law or is intending to break it on your behalf.
+Ontario Ministry of Natural Resources regulations prohibit the moving of animals more than 1km.
+If the operator tells you the animal is to be moved further, they do not understand the law or are intending to break it on your behalf.

 - Is your company familiar with the birthing seasons of all species of wildlife in this area?

-The company should be well versed in each species birthing season i.e. Raccoons – March & June, Squirrels – Spring & late summer/early Fall, Groundhogs – April/May, Skunks – May/June.
+The company should be well versed in each species birthing season e.g. Raccoons – March and June, Squirrels – Spring and late summer/early Fall, Groundhogs – April and May, Skunks – May and June.

 - Does your company provide removal of wildlife during the birthing season?

 The removal of wildlife during the birthing season may cause orphans and death if not done properly.
 Responsible operators will suggest a grace period until the young can be safely removed along with the mother or until they vacate on their own.

 - Does your company provide humane animal proofing as part of the overall solution package before or after attempting removals?